Alfresco/docs-alfresco/transform-service/1.2/install/index.md

 ## Install with Helm charts

-Use this information to deploy Alfresco Content Services (including the Transform Service) using Helm charts by running a Kubernetes cluster on Amazon Web Services (AWS).
+Use this information to deploy Content Services (including the Transform Service) using Helm charts by running a Kubernetes cluster on Amazon Web Services (AWS).
 These charts are a deployment template which can be used as the basis for your specific deployment needs.

 The Helm charts are provided as a reference that can be used to build deployments in AWS.
 If you're a System administrator, ensure that data persistence, backups, log storage, and other system-level functions have been configured to meet your needs.